aaravnavani/mini-internet-stack/notes2.md

 Currently, in order for us to send data / IP packet from Host A to Host B, these are the steps:

 1) Host A wants to send an IP packet to B (10.0.0.1)
-2) Host A must wrap that IP packet inside an ethernet frame
+2) Host A must wrap that IP packet isnside an eth frame
 3) But an ethernet frame requires a destination MAC and can't process just the direct IP (10.0.0.1)
 4) A only knows B's IP not it's MAC.
 5) This is where ARP comes in -- A asks 'Who has 10.0.0.1'and B responds with its MAC address.